 Depression in the workplace can negatively impact the quality of your work, as well as the feeling of self-worth that you carry each day.

 A professional in the medical community will be able to diagnose your symptoms quickly and reliably.
-If it turns out that your symptoms do comprise a mental disorder resulting from an incident at the workplace, get in touch with a lawyer that can guarantee the compensation you deserve.
+If it turns out that your symptoms do comprise a mental disorder resulting from an incident at the workplace, get in touch with a Boston personal injury lawyer that can guarantee the compensation you deserve.

 Contact an Experienced Attorney